MrFugu69/Mineral_Deposit_Trends_Using_AdjacencyList/README.md

 # Project01 Overview:
 Physical Geology plays an important role in *Mining/Exploration* which indicate trends within local geography; *Data Scientists* would like to exploit trends and this is why I chose this exercise.
 In this work I will investigate trends in mineralization with the use of `Adjacency Lists` from *Graph Theory* <sup>[1](https://en.wikipedia.org/wiki/Adjacency_list#targetText=In%20graph%20theory%20and%20computer,for%20use%20in%20computer%20programs) </sup>.

 # Purpose:
 During exploration, indicators of local geology have a strong influence on perceived outlook of the area.
-This experiment provides a look at how graph theory can expand to `mining and exploration`.
-This will aide in providing insight into the primary and secondary minerals found during exploration.
+This experiment provides a look at how `graph theory` can expand to `mining and exploration`.
+This will provide insight into the primary and secondary minerals found during exploration.
+While a main mineral/metal of interest will be desired; it is important to take into consideration other economically viable assets which may be available at these sites.

 # Data Collection:
 The main dataset came from the [USGS](https://mrdata.usgs.gov/mrds/), while other aspects of data collection used web-scraping.